DiForss/ens/README.md

 Check out the Contract Developer Guide, starting with Resolving Names On-chain.
 You can also write your own resolver (to customise the process of looking up names), or your own registrar (to customise the process of registering new names).

 I want reference documentation for the ENS smart contracts Check out the Contract API Reference.
-We have reference documentation for ENS's core contract, the registry, for resolvers, and for commonly-used registrars such as the Test registrar, reverse registrar, and the .eth registrar.
+We have reference documentation for ENS's core contract, the registry, for resolvers, and for commonly-used registrars such as the Test registrar, reverse registrar, and the .eth registrar.0